allenmihaelchen/JavaRssReader/README.md

 # JavaRssReader
-This is a RSS stream handling module written in Java, based on one of the Uzabase coding question's requirements for interview.
+This is a RSS stream handling module written in Java, based on one of the Uzabase coding question's requirements for the interview.

 Following are the more details for question 4<br>